Indonesian quake toll jumps to 832 dead as rescuers struggle

 Palu’s airport was damaged in the quake, but had reopened for limited commercial flights, authorities said.

-Reporting by Reuters stringer in PALU, Fergus Jensen, Fanny Potkin, Tabita Diela, Agustinus Beo Da Costa, Gayatri Suroyo, Fransiska Nangoy, Kanupriya Kapoor in JAKARTA; Writing by Robert Birsel; Editing by Lincoln Feast and Michael Perry
+Reporting by Reuters stringer in PALU, Fergus Jensen, Fanny Potkin, Tabita Diela, Agustinus Beo Da Costa, Gayatri Suroyo, Fransiska Nangoy and Kanupriya Kapoor in JAKARTA; Writing by Robert Birsel; Editing by Michael Perry and Alex Richardson